EnterTheVoid-x86/rsh/README.md

 # Ruby Shell

-A simple shell written in Ruby because why not!
+A "simple" UNIX shell written in Ruby because why not!

 I'm kind of new to programing, and did this entire shell within 6 hours.
 Enjoy!